anhtran192/Data-Scientist-Capstone/blog-post.md

 **Data Exploration and Cleaning**

-Load and Clean Dataset
-We start with a mini-dataset (mini_sparkify_event_data.json) and perform data cleaning to ensure its integrity.
+Load and Clean Dataset: We start with a mini-dataset (mini_sparkify_event_data.json) and perform data cleaning to ensure its integrity.
 This involves:
 Removing records with missing user IDs or session IDs.
 Handling null values and correcting data types.

-Exploratory Data Analysis
-We conduct an exploratory data analysis (EDA) to gain insights into user behavior.
+Exploratory Data Analysis: We conduct an exploratory data analysis (EDA) to gain insights into user behavior.
 Key observations include:

 Distribution of events such as song plays, likes, and skips.
 User activity patterns over time.